andresmascl/secret-project/README.md

 ## License

 You are welcome to fork this project.
+Vibe coded with chatgpt free version.
+MIT License

 ---